MengsChill/01000011_KitaHack2026/README.md

 - [ ] Better app integration (currently using Blynk for AI description output :/)
 - [ ] Text to speech locally
 - [ ] Locally hosted AI to remove the reliance on internet
 - [ ] Real Time AI object detection
+- [ ] Integration with Google Maps and indoor positioning systems
+- [ ] Real-time facial recognition of friends and family

 See the [open issues](https://github.com/MengsChill/01000011_KitaHack2026/issues) for a full list of proposed features (and known issues).